Dr. Ryan Eustice

-Dr. Ryan Eustice is the Senior Vice President of Automated Driving at the Toyota Research Institute (TRI) and head of the TRI Ann Arbor office.
+Dr. Ryan Eustice is the Senior Vice President of Human-Centered AI, Human Interactive Driving, and Tech Adoption at the Toyota Research Institute (TRI).

 He was a core member of Team IVS in the 2007 DARPA Urban Challenge (one of 11 finalist teams) and worked collaboratively with Ford Motor Company for over a decade in self-driving vehicle research as a PI at the University of Michigan before joining TRI.